GSAPP students posing for a photo at graduation

 Graduate School of Applied and Professional Psychology

-Preparing tomorrow’s mental health practitioners and scholars to make a positive impact on the profession and the community, the Graduate School of Applied and Professional Psychology (GSAPP) at Rutgers University–New Brunswick provides the clinical training and assessment skills needed for a career in psychology.
-Study with distinguished, research-oriented faculty and gain the skills and experience you need to make a difference in the lives of individuals and families, and within organizations.
+Preparing tomorrow’s mental and behavioral health scholar-practitioners to make a positive impact on the profession and the community, the Graduate School of Applied and Professional Psychology (GSAPP) at Rutgers University–New Brunswick provides the unparalleled clinical training and academic learning needed for a career in psychology.

 700+